MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-cpp.md

 ## Profiles

-The profile is the root class for all MIP labeling and protection-specific operations in the MIP SDK.
+Where the `MipContext` is the class for storing SDK-specific settings, the profile is the root class for all MIP labeling and protection-specific operations in the MIP SDK.
 Before using any of the three API sets, the client application must create a profile.
 Future operations are performed by the profile, or by other objects *added* to the profile.

 There are three types of profile in the MIP SDK: